-Training, Technical Assistance, and Evaluation: Having Brave Conversations about Race, Culture, and Gender in the Workplace
+Training, Technical Assistance, and Evaluation on Race, Culture, and Gender

 Feedback on the impact of the training included comments such as: